 We will look for projects that:

-• Micro-finance projects or micro-credit schemes that involve a return of money
+- cash grants or micro-credit schemes or projects that involve the return of money

 Australia has obligations under a series of United Nations Security Council resolutions to prevent terrorist financing and to freeze terrorist assets.
 The Committee will not recommend any project unless it is satisfied that the project will not, directly or indirectly, provide support to terrorism.

-If a project involves contact with children (orphaned, displaced, homeless, disabled), applicants should provide their current Code of Conduct, Child Protection Policy and/or child-safe recruitment processes, or appropriate assurances relating to the protection of children, as part of the application process.
+If a project involves contact with children, applicants should provide their current Code of Conduct, Child Protection Policy and/or child-safe recruitment processes, or appropriate assurances relating to the protection of children, as part of the application process.